Fabricio Díaz

-Fabricio Díaz Badaracco (born 3 February 2003) is a Uruguayan professional footballer who plays as a midfielder for Uruguayan Primera División club Liverpool Montevideo.
+Fabricio Díaz Badaracco (born 3 February 2003) is a Uruguayan professional footballer who plays as a midfielder for Qatar Stars League club Al-Gharafa.

+Early life

+Díaz was born in La Paz, Canelones on 3 February 2003 to Gabriel Díaz and Verónica Badaracco.
+He is of maternal Italian descent.

 Club career

+Liverpool Montevideo

 Díaz is a youth academy graduate of Liverpool Montevideo.
-He made his professional debut for the club on 2 February 2020 in 4–2 supercup win against Nacional.
-He played whole 120 minutes in the match and scored his team's fourth goal.
-He made his league and continental debut the same month in 1–0 win against Plaza Colonia and 2–0 win against Llaneros de Guanare respectively.
+He made his professional debut for the club on 2 February 2020 in a 4 –2 win against Nacional in the 2020 Supercopa Uruguaya, playing the whole 120 minutes in the match and scoring the team's fourth goal.
+He also made his league and continental debut later in the same month: A 2–0 win against Llaneros de Guanare in the Copa Sudamericana on 12 February, and a week later, a 1–0 win against Plaza Colonia on 19 February, respectively.

+Al-Gharafa

+On 18 September 2023, despite having received offers from Barcelona in Spain and Brighton in England, Díaz joined Qatar Stars League club Al-Gharafa on a five-year deal.

 International career

-Díaz is a Uruguayan youth international.
+Díaz is a former Uruguayan youth international.
 On 22 March 2022, he was called up to the senior team for the first time as a replacement for Matías Vecino who tested positive for COVID-19.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+He served as captain of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.